rmanak/dl-workstation-setup/README.md

 - TensorFlow 0.12.1
 - Keras 1.2.0
-- and the latest version of common "build-essential" dev tools in Ubuntu (git, cmake, python2, python3, gcc, g++, gfortran etc...)
+- and the latest version of common "build-essential" dev tools in Ubuntu (git, cmake, gcc, g++, gfortran etc...)

 *Note*:

-1) Assumes Ubuntu is fresh out of the oven, but shouldn't matter, apt-get will ignore already installed packages
+1) Assumes the Ubuntu OS is at its initial installation state, but shouldn't matter since apt-get will ignore already the installed packages.

 2) Installs everything both for python2 and python3